Totally Nonnegative Tropical Flags and the Totally Nonnegative Flag Dressian: The Totally Nonnegative Complete Flag Variety and its Tropicalization

-\ptitle{Motivation for this subsection} Our next goal is to show that any flag in $\textnormal{Fl}_n$ with \Pl coordinates which are all nonnegative lies in $\textnormal{Fl}_n^{\geq 0}$.
-As was the case for the top cell in \cref{inverseLaurent}, the main idea will be to work with the map $\Psi_{v,w}$ which is inverse to $\Phi_{v,w}$.
-In this more general setting, we will have to exercise a bit more caution because our extremal non-zero \Pl coordinate are not always algebraically independent.
+Our next goal is to show that any flag in $\textnormal{Fl}_n$ with \Pl coordinates which are all nonnegative lies in $\textnormal{Fl}_n^{\geq 0}$.
+Recall the maps $\Phi_{v,w}$ and $\Psi_{v,w}$ from \Cref{parameterization}.
+Our argument will be similar to the top cell case in \Cref{inverseLaurent} but in this more general setting, we will have to exercise caution because our extremal non-zero \Pl coordinates are not always algebraically independent.